What does the Bible say about sex?

 Now, within the confines of marriage there are few, if any, rules surrounding sex.
 As long as the husband and wife are both consenting and no third party is involved (physically or virtually) then more or less anything goes.
 Some people will try to put more strict rules in place for sex within marriage, but they are baseless claims that simply aren’t supported in the Bible with a proper reading.

-Again, let me remind you that we are looking at what the Bible says about sex and viewing sex from a Christian perspective.
+Again, let me remind you that we are looking at what does the Bible say about sex and viewing sex from a Christian perspective.
 I’m not interested in forcing a Christian sexual ethic on someone that’s not follow Jesus.

 But if you are following Jesus this is what God says is best.
 You don’t have to understand it all, but we are called to trust and follow him even when things don’t make sense.
 He has our best interests in mind, even when it might not seem like it.